 Even the otherwise harmless “fragrance” ingredient is itself 95% petroleum derived.
 The best skincare products are not surprisingly, those that mirror the self-organizing principles of the skin or that react with the skin in a way that it can comprehend.
 Our skin cannot understand petroleum.
 Rather, elements from nature such as the sun, water, minerals, and plant derived compounds are beneficial to the skin.
 Natural oils such as olive or coconut and butters such as shea or cacao are best.
 For more on how harsh soaps weaken and degrade our skin see The Case Against Soap.
 For how and why natural oils are the best moisturizers and our indie product picks see The Beauty of Facial Oil.

 Bottom line?
-If you can’t eat it, don’t put it on your skin.
+If you can’t eat it, if it isn’t pure, don’t put it on your skin.